 Eric Meade

 I've been a naval submarine officer, an INSEAD MBA, a sourcing executive in China, a nonprofit leader in Washington, D.C., the Board Chair of the World Future Society, a book author, and a father of two.
-Now I'm an entrepreneur building AI-powered apps and guiding organizations through the biggest shift most of them will ever face.
+For nearly 20 years I've helped health, nonprofit, and public-sector organizations navigate complexity and change.

 What I Believe